 - have a B+ (3.33) average in courses being counted toward the major

-- have completed the distribution requirements* for the major and two courses above 201, including one course above 301.
+- have completed the distribution requirements* for the major and two courses above 2000, including one course above 3000, not including 4998

 All students interested in pursuing honors must first meet with the Undergraduate Chair and submit the completed honors form before the end of Add period.
 This first step is important.
 Notification by a faculty that your paper has met the honors requirement does not necessarily mean you will be granted honors if you haven't met the eligibility requirements.

 (A) Honors by taking a 5000-level class

 Students wishing to earn honors by taking a 5000-level class must first get permission from the instructor of the course to enroll in it.
 Once enrolled, the student participates in all normal aspects of the class, and must write a research paper of about 20 pages (consult individual instructors for requirements).
 The professor for the class will certify that the research paper is of sufficiently high-enough standard to qualify for honors.
 The professor must inform the Undergraduate Chair of their decision.
-Completion with a passing grade of a 500-level course does not guarantee the award of honors.
+Completion with a passing grade of a 5000-level course does not guarantee the award of honors.

 This option does not by-pass the eligibility requirements noted above.
-That is, the student must meet the above conditions before requesting permission to enroll in a 500 level class to fulfill the honors requirement.
+That is, the student must meet the above conditions before requesting permission to enroll in a 5000-level class to fulfill the honors requirement.

-(B) Honors by enrolling in PHIL-301 with a faculty supervisor
+(B) Honors by enrolling in PHIL 4998 with a faculty supervisor